Flight-Free-UK/flight_free_uk_website/source/posts_travel/destination-channel-islands.html.markdown

 The conventional ferry from Portsmouth takes seven hours – why not read The Guernsey Literary and Potato Peel Pie Society (or watch the 2018 film) on the voyage?

+> A﻿rriving in the harbour of St Peter Port is a wonderful moment.
+It looks so pretty with the houses rising steeply up the hill.
+Wandering around is a pleasure because of the lovely narrow passageways and staircases between the houses.
+The island's smallness is rather nice as it's easy to get around and the bus service is excellent.
+I always make sure to seek out some Guernsey Gâche (a traditional fruit loaf) when I'm there.

+***~﻿ Clifton Hughes, Hertfordshire***

 ![](/images/uploads/clonque-bay-alderney_canva.jpg "Clonque Bay, Alderney")

 Alderney, three and half miles long and a mile and a half wide, is the most northerly of the main islands – closer to France than it is to its sister islands.
 It’s known for its white sandy beaches, wildlife and fortifications, and for having its own [Womble](http://www.bbc.co.uk/ahistoryoftheworld/objects/KbrGaWZpQj2npZdbHWvwrA).